 I try to keep their caddy stocked with some clean microfiber rags, which do the best job at grabbing dust rather than letting it fly into the air and back onto clean surfaces.

-I have a couple kids that don’t like to touch dirty things and will clean better if they have some gloves.
+I have a couple of kids that don’t like to touch dirty things and will clean better if they have some gloves.
 I just pick up disposable small latex gloves and keep some in their caddy.

 MINI DUSTPAN SET